blueskysolarracing/iclib/README.rst

 ICLib
 =====

-ADC78H89 is a A collection of integrated circuit libraries in pure Python.
+A collection of integrated circuit libraries in pure Python.

 Features
 --------